OzgunBu/EDGAR/ozgun-repo/README.md

-# Algorithm and Data Structures
+# Algorithm and Data Structures:

-Needed data structures
-I need the following data structures:
+I use the following data structures:

-ActiveSessions: A dictionary for keeping active sessions where the keys are IDs Each element in ActiveSessions is a Session object
+- ActiveSessions: A dictionary for keeping active sessions where the keys are IDs Each element in ActiveSessions is a Session object
-A Session object has the following attributes:
+- A Session object has the following attributes:
     - moment of the first request FR
     - moment of the last request
     - request counter
     - line number
     - session duration
     - sort method __lt__
     - ID
     - print method __str__
-FinishedSession: This is a list of Sessions that are just popped from the ActiveSessions.
+- FinishedSession: This is a list of Sessions that are just popped from the ActiveSessions.
 We need to sort the items in this list according to their moments and line numbers
-SortedSessions: Sorted version of the FinishedSession to be written to the output file
+- SortedSessions: Sorted version of the FinishedSession to be written to the output file

+A rough idea of my algorithm is illustrated in following image:

 ![End of file illustration](images/my_idea.png)

+My program process every line of the log file one by one.
+Except the initilization, for every new line the first thing is to check the moment:
+- If it is not advanced, clearly we will not declare any new expired sessions compare to our previous instant.

+- If the time has been advanced, we should look which sessions can be considered expired (inactive).
+We pop them to a list, sort them according to their momentLR, linenumber. __lt__ is defined in session class definition for this purpose.

+- Then in any case: We contiue by adopting our dictionary of sessions (ActiveSesssions) according to the new session.
+It might result in a new key or an update on an existing key (ip)'s value.
+This update method is part of the session class definition.

 # Would have been nice to have